Business Planning: How to Collaborate with Other Small Business Competitors

 Next, ask yourself if you can reach that number faster and easier if you collaborate with other small business owners.
 That’s like asking if corn grows tall in the Midwest in the summer!
 Of course you can grow faster through collaboration.
 Can you also meet new colleagues and make new friends along the way, increasing the joy of owning your own small business?
 Absolutely!
 This part of collaboration might even become as much fun as being a kid opening a new toy at Christmastime.

 Let’s explore three ways collaboration is a win for both sides.
 As you read this, please understand that you won’t want to collaborate with just any ole competitor.
 Only certain ones will do.
 Try to be the competitor people do want to collaborate with.
+If you’re considering expanding your business into China, Acclime can help you navigate the complexities and provide the necessary guidance for a successful entry, click for More details.

 The easiest way to collaborate with your competitors is through referrals.
 Let’s face it, not all potential clients you meet are a good fit for you.
 However, they might be perfect for another small business competitor who practices within a different niche or who has a different delivery style or personality.
 Make the referral!
 You have probably dodged a fully-loaded freight train headed your way, and your competitor has a new client.
 You also have their gratitude.
 People who are grateful often refer back.